One of our favorite adventures in Norway was a reindeer sleigh ride!

-Our first adventure of our second day was a reindeer sleigh ride!
-We walked over to the Radisson Blu and got on a small bus of about 14 people to the Tromso Lapland.
-It was a 20 minute drive to the Sami lavvu where we changed into a winter suit and gloves.
-We jumped back on the bus and drove another 20 mins to the reindeer.
+From our hotel, we walked over to the Radisson Blu and got on a small bus of about 14 people to the Tromso Lapland.
+It was a 20 minute drive to the Sami lavvu where we changed into a winter suit and gloves that they provided.
+We jumped back on the bus and drove another 20 mins to the reindeer!

 This was a once in a lifetime experience.
 Not only did we have a reindeer ride, but we also learned of the native Sami culture.
 The reindeer ride consisted of about 7 or 8 reindeer pulling individual sleds.
 They are connected buy ropes and then all sleds are connected one by one.

 At first the guide was leading the reindeer up and around the hill and then hopped on the sled and away we went.
 Our ride lasted about 40 mins total and was very peaceful trekking through the freshly powdered snow.